deadratfink/jy-transform/README.md

  1. Read from source file to JS object ⇒
  2. Write out (maybe to other type)

-the direct API calls additionally provide the usage of a _middleware_ function where you can alter the input JS object before it is written and therefore, which turns this into a 3-step process:
+the direct API calls additionally provide the optional usage of a `transform` function where you can alter the intermediate JS object before it is written and therefore, turns this into a 3-step process:

  1. Read from source ⇒
- 2. Alter the JS object ⇒
+ 2. Transform the JS object ⇒
  3. Write out (maybe to other type)

 For more details about this and all the functions provided by this module please refer to the